 *Now offering a $5,000 sign-on bonus that will pay out in 2 equal installments over 12 months - 6-month increments.

-The Medical Records Coder II is a certified Coder, that will be responsible for coding medical records utilizing ICD-9-CM and CPT-4 coding conventions, review medical records to assure specificity of diagnoses, procedures and appropriate/optimal reimbursement for hospital and/or professional charges and abstract information from medical records following established methods.
+The Medical Records Coder II is a certified Coder.
+Coordinate/review the work of subordinate employees and assist with the training and continuing education programs.
+Code medical records utilizing ICD-10-CM, ICD-10-PCS and/or CPT-4 coding conventions.
+Review the medical record to assure specificity of diagnoses, procedures and appropriate/optimal reimbursement for hospital and/or professional charges.
+Abstract information from medical records following established methods and procedures.

-Review the complex (problematic coding that needs research and reference Perform other related duties incidental to the work described herein. and procedures. checking) medical records and accurately code the primary/secondary diagnoses and procedures using ICD-9-CM and/or CPT coding conventions.
+Review the complex (problematic coding that needs research and reference checking) medical records and accurately code the primary/secondary diagnoses and procedures using ICD-10-CM, ICD-10-PCS and/or CPT coding conventions.

 Assist with research, development and presentation of continuing education programs on areas of specialization.

-Maintain a thorough understanding of anatomy and physiology, medical terminology, disease processes and surgical techniques through participation in continuing education programs to effectively apply ICD- 9-CM and CPT-4 coding guidelines to inpatient and outpatient diagnoses.
+Maintain a thorough understanding of anatomy and physiology, medical terminology, disease processes and surgical techniques through participation in continuing education programs to effectively apply ICD-10-CM, ICD-10-PCS and/or CPT-4 coding guidelines to inpatient and outpatient diagnoses and procedures.